MengJiangProject/gojsontoyaml/README.md

+# About this fork

+This fork does not change any code but added github actions to build binaries.

 # gojsontoyaml

 This is a small tool written in go to convert json to yaml reading from STDIN and writing to STDOUT.
 The heavy lifting is actually done by [ghodss/yaml](https://github.com/ghodss/yaml) and [gopkg.in/yaml.v2](http://gopkg.in/yaml.v2).